 - Require your student to memorize.
 From memory verses to vocabulary words to timeline dates, be sure to help him learn the technique of memorization.
 The basic memorization skills used during Torah portion time will also serve college students who need to prepare for tests.

 - We do not offer foreign language yet.
-Write to us for specific help now, or see our video on how to teach Hebrew.
+See this post for suggestions on how to teach foreign language, and see our video on how to teach Hebrew.

 - See our bonus information from Lee Binz for help on making a transcript, taking the ACT and SAT, and applying to college.
 Practice test-taking skills by taking free tests online.